PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 ## AAD Roles and RBAC
 ### Built-in Roles
 AAD ships with many roles.
 A few of the common roles include:
-- Global administrator - Users with this role have access to all admin feature sin AAD.
+- Global administrator - Users with this role have access to all admin features in AAD.
 The person who signs up for the AAD tenant automatically becomes a global administrator.
 - User administrator - Users with this role can create and manage all aspects of users and groups.
 Includes the ability to manage support tickets and monitor service health.
 - Billing administrator - Users with this role make purchases, manage subscriptions and support tickets, and monitor service health.